 Independent Study & Individual Research Courses

-Independent Studies are voluntary agreements between individual faculty members and individual students, in which students complete a course of study and assignment.
-The course of study and assignment for a three-point independent study typically consists of a reading list comparable to that required for a regular three-point course, which can range from 75 to 150 pages per week, and a research paper (at least 20 pages).
-Independent study courses can also be taken for 1.5 points; in this case, the reading and research paper are customarily half the length of a three-point course.
-Because independent studies (particularly for three-points) are intensive activities, faculty members regard them as a significant commitment.
-Faculty members are not obligated to supervise independent studies, and they typically do so with students who have completed a class or other educational/research activity under their supervision.
+Independent Studies/Research Courses are voluntary agreements between individual faculty members and students, where students complete a course of study and assignment.
+For a three-point independent study, the course of study typically includes a reading list comparable to that required for a regular three-point course (approximately 150 pages per week) and a research paper of at least 20 pages.
+Independent study courses can also be taken for 1.5 points, in which case the reading and research paper are usually half the length of those for a three-point course.
+Because independent studies (particularly those worth 3 points) are intensive activities, faculty members regard them as a significant commitment.
+Faculty members are not obligated to supervise independent studies; they typically do so with students who have previously completed a class or other educational/research activity under their supervision.

 Application for Individual Research Course